DeputyApp/swift-style-guide/README.markdown

 }
 ```

-* Long lines should be wrapped at around 70 characters.
-A hard limit is intentionally not specified.
+* Long lines should be wrapped at around 250 characters.
+A hard limit of 400 is enforced.

 * Avoid trailing whitespaces at the ends of lines.